elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
   * The assembly instructions list the BLTouch sensor and cable parts separately, but the parts are listed together in the packing list.
-The M3 Nylock Nuts listed in the assembly instructions are not in the packing list, but were contained in the BLTouch bag.
+The M3 Nylock Nuts listed in the assembly instructions are not in the packing list but were contained in the BLTouch bag.
   * The assembly instructions did not contain a unified repository of wiring information.
 This data has now been compiled in [Part 2 Step 02](#part-2--step-2-checking-the-controller-wiring).
 <center>
 <table>